Rigged Deal Costs a Mine Millions

 Every year, a Lukavac firm Junuzović-Kopex signs contracts worth millions with public companies.
 It trades in oil, transport and construction, and it has a reputation as a successful company with tradition and experience.

-Reporters from the Center for Investigative Reporting in Sarajevo (CIN) revealed how at least time times these business deals were illegal.
+Reporters from the Center for Investigative Reporting in Sarajevo (CIN) revealed how at least three times these business deals were illegal.
 In 2006, Junuzović-Kopex signed a deal with Đurđevik Brown Coal Mine thanks to a criterion of previous experience with the mine that many of the other firms bidding could not meet.
 A former manager of the mine, Adnan Šabić, included the requirement.

 Even though its fuel was not the cheapest, Junuzović-kopex was selected as supplier and it was awarded nearly 19 million KM for the deal.
 Members of the Procurement Review Body say that the criterion of the previous experience puts other bidders at a disadvantage.
 But owner Amir Junuzović does not find that questionable.